Login

 Tutorial 5

-Calculate the term (number of payments) for a conventional loan or mortgage with a known regular payment amount.
-All of the financial calculators on this website can calculate the term of a cash flow.
-What makes the Ultimate Financial Calculator unique is that it can also calculate the term after a payment or interest‑rate adjustment.
+Calculate the loan term (total number of payments) for a conventional mortgage or loan when the regular payment amount is known.
+All financial calculators on this website can calculate the term of a cash flow.
+However, the Ultimate Financial Calculator can also calculate the term after a change in the payment or interest rate.

-All users should complete the more detailed first tutorial to understand the Ultimate Financial Calculator’s (UFC) core concepts and default settings.
+Before using this tutorial, complete the more detailed first tutorial to understand the core concepts and default settings of the Ultimate Financial Calculator (UFC).

-To solve for an unknown term, follow these steps:
+To calculate an unknown loan term, follow these steps:

 1. Set Schedule Type to Loan.

-• Alternatively, click to clear any previous entries.
+• Alternatively, click to clear any existing data.

 3. In the header section, apply the following settings: